Why you can trust Tom's Guide

 You may think of Biscom — if you think of Biscom at all — as a provider of enterprise telecommunications offerings.
 But its Biscom 123 fax service targets individuals and small offices looking for a convenient way to send faxes.

-Biscom's Small Groups plan boosts the number of pages included to 300 and provides the bonus of supporting up to five users, but it is still pricey compared with other services.
+Biscom's Small Groups plan boosts the number of pages included to 300 and provides the bonus of supporting up to five users, but other services offer more generous page limits.

 Free Trial: Getting set up with a free 30-day trial for either plan is simple and free, with no credit card required — a welcome change of pace from other services with free trials that require you to enter a credit card first.